StockNews.com Begins Coverage on Allot Communications (NASDAQ:ALLT)

-StockNews.com assumed coverage on shares of Allot Communications (NASDAQ:ALLT – Free Report) in a research note published on Thursday morning.
+StockNews.com started coverage on shares of Allot Communications (NASDAQ:ALLT – Free Report) in a research note released on Friday morning.
 The firm issued a sell rating on the communications equipment provider’s stock.

 Allot Communications Price Performance